 2. Disconnect Schedule

 When you move, not only do you take all your items out of your home, but you must also stop all the services that are in your name.
 Most moves include the need to disconnect utilities like water and power as well as non-essential services like internet and television.

 Discuss your options with your service providers in advance.
-Many providers will prorate your expenses so that you can shut off the utility on moving day and avoid paying for extra days.
+Many providers will prorate your expenses so you can shut off the utility on moving day and avoid paying for extra days.

 However, some service providers can only disconnect utilities on certain days due to technician availability.
 To keep track of which services you have and when each service will stop, create a disconnect schedule.

 One of the most common reasons that the packing process becomes derailed is that a daily item was packed into the wrong box.
 Once you start packing, any unpacking you do decreases the organization of your boxes and delays your timeline.

 At the beginning of the packing process, set aside a go box for each member of your family.
 This box should include toiletries and clothing for at least as many days as you expect to travel between your current house and future home.
 If any member of your family takes daily medication, his or her go box should include enough medical supplies for the trip as well.